 In the afternoon, hike down the mountains on your way back to Ghangaria.
 As climbing down is easier, you will cover these 7 km in relatively quick time.
 On arrival in Ghangaria, check-in at the hotel/guest house and relax in the evening.
 End your day with a good night's sleep.

 Day 05: Ghangaria (3050m) - Govindghat/Joshimath

 Today is going to be a relatively hectic day of traveling by road.
 After having breakfast at the accommodation, we will start to make our way back to Govindghat.
 The downhill trek of 9km to reach Poolna should not take longer than 3 hours and then the drive to Govindghat is going to take another 30 minutes.
 If we manage to reach early, and if the weather permits, we will proceed for a forty minute drive to Badrinath.

 Drive - 255km (9-10 Hours)

 This morning brings an end to this 6 day adventure in the Himalayas.
-After breakfast, check out from the accommodation and make your journey back home.
-If informed earlier, we have an option of arranging the transportation from Govindghat to Haridwar, but on a supplement cost basis.
+After breakfast, check out from the accommodation and make your journey back to Dehradun.
+Trip Ends.

 1) When is the best time for Valley of Flowers trek?